 ENG 321.
 BRITISH LITERATURE.
 A survey of British literature through the eighteenth century, often presented thematically, and including a study of Old and Middle English language and literature, the Elizabethan writers, the metaphysical poets and the eighteenth century satirists.
-Prerequisites: ENG 261, ENG 262.
-3 credits
+Prerequisites: ENG 261-262.

 ENG 322.
 BRITISH LITERATURE.
 A survey of British literature of the nineteenth and twentieth centuries, often presented thematically, with particular emphasis upon Romantic, Victorian and modern poetry, fiction and essays.
-Prerequisites: ENG 261, ENG 262.
-3 credits
+Prerequisites: ENG 261-262.